microsoft/woodgrove-groceries/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

+The [Woodgrove live demo](https://woodgrovedemo.com), along with its source code created by Microsoft, serves to demonstrate several user flows of the Microsoft Entra External ID.
+Please note that this application and its source code are not supported under any Microsoft support program or service.
+If you encounter a bug, have questions, or wish to provide product feedback, kindly use the [Issues](https://github.com/microsoft/woodgrove-groceries/issues) tab at the top of the page.
+Additionally, you may @mention collaborators who have access to this repository in an issue to bring your comment to their attention.

 ## How to file issues and get help

-This project uses GitHub Issues to track bugs and feature requests.
+This project uses [GitHub Issues](https://github.com/microsoft/woodgrove-groceries/issues) to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+For new issues or questions about using this project, please file your bug or feature request as a [new Issue](https://github.com/microsoft/woodgrove-groceries/issues/new?template=Blank+issue).

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+## Using the source code

+The objective of this project is to demonstrate various authentication user experiences.
+While it is possible to download and run the app locally, it's not recommended because the app is designed to support multiple flows within a single application, whereas a typical app utilizes a single sign-in flow.

+Examples of Microsoft Entra External ID are available at <https://aka.ms/eeid/samples>.
+For these examples, we provide instructions on how to download and use the samples or create your own application based on common authentication and authorization scenarios, development languages, and platforms.

 ## Microsoft Support Policy